argonsecurity/scanner-action/README.md

 #### `should-notify`

-If true a notification will be sent to the configured Slack/Teams channel on new findings. defaults to false.
+If true a notification will be sent to the configured Slack/Teams channel on new findings.
+Defaults to false.

 ## Example usage